trebuchetty/bootstrap-daterangepicker/README.md

 ## Usage

-This component relies on [Twitter Bootstrap](http://twitter.github.com/bootstrap/), [Momentjs](http://www.momentjs.com/) and [jQuery](http://jquery.com/).
+This component relies on [Twitter Bootstrap](http://getbootstrap.com/), [Momentjs](http://www.momentjs.com/) and [jQuery](http://jquery.com/).

+This has now been updated to utilize Twitter Bootstrap 3.0+

 Basic usage: